 - (1) HR and Managers - any HR user or the manager's manager (and so on) can view the journal note.

 - (2) Private - no one except the manager creating this note will have access to it, not even account administrators.

 - The notes are linked to the employee profile.
 If an employee changes managers, the new manager gets access to all the notes in the journal.

 - Journal entries are easily accessible when doing a performance appraisal of an employee.
 They are sorted by time of entry and filtered by type.

 How to view the journal?

-You can access the journal for all your employees in the Appraisals and 360° Surveys.
-On that page managers will only be able to see the employees they are responsible for.
+You can access the journal for all your employees on both the Appraisal and 360° Surveys pages.
+On those pages managers will only be able to see the employees they are responsible for.
 Someone with HR or Administrator privileges will be able to see all employees.
-To access the journal, use the "Journal" link under the employee name.
+To access the journal, use the "Journal" link under the employee's name.

-When completing a performance appraisal or 360° feedback survey, the manager will also have access to the journal using the Journal button next to the employee name.
+When completing a performance appraisal or 360° feedback survey, the manager will also have access to the journal using the Journal button next to the employee's name.